Description

 Download the binary and analyze it.

-A use-after-free (UAF) vulnerability occurs when a program continues to use a pointer after the memory it points to has been freed.
-The freed memory can be reclaimed by subsequent allocations of the same size.
-If an attacker controls what gets allocated in that memory, they can overwrite the original struct's fields -- including function pointers.
+A use-after-free (UAF) bug occurs when the program continues to use a pointer after the memory it points to has been freed.
+The freed memory can be reclaimed by a subsequent allocation of the same size; whatever the new owner writes there shows through the dangling pointer.
+See heap exploitation for the broader playbook.

 Flag